iamKrishnendu/GmailApi/README.md

 # Test Framework setup guide for Gmail API
-This is playground of Gmail API tests
+This is a playground of Gmail API tests

 # Table of Content
   1. [Introduction](#introduction)